Facebook Pixel How to Use Goal Planning to Grow as a Landscape Photographer

 • “Finish a rough edit of three photos today.”

-Each of these results produces something of value – edited photos and an outlined post – and can be completed in one sitting.
-And the faster you complete each result, the sooner you can move on to other things.
+Each of these results produces something of value – edited photos and an outlined article – and can be completed in one sitting.
+Plus, the faster you complete each result, the sooner you can move on to other things.

-Breaking down goals into results is hard to do in any field, whether it’s productivity, photography or software development.
-And it’s the number one reason we fail to accomplish anything.
+Breaking down goals into results is hard to do in any field, whether it’s productivity, photography, or software development.
+But failing to formulate effective results is the number one reason we fail to accomplish anything.

 Don’t tackle a goal and plan as you go.
 Planning and execution are two different skills.
-And when we do them simultaneously we ironically spend the least time on the hardest part: planning.
-It sounds counterintuitive, but once I break the goal into results, executing them is usually the easiest part.
+And when you do them simultaneously, you ironically spend the least amount of time on the hardest part: planning.
+It sounds counterintuitive, but (at least for me), once I break the goal into results, executing them is usually the easiest part.

 What about self-imposed deadlines?
-Personally I’ve had limited success with them because time is a poor measure of progress.
-I sketch out a rough timeline (“by this time next year”), but I keep those dates with my goals instead of my results.
+Personally, I’ve had limited success with them because time is a poor measure of progress.
+I sketch out a rough timeline (“by this time next year”), but I write those dates alongside my goals instead of my results.
 As long as my results are prioritized, deadlines are often arbitrary because I’m always working on the most valuable results.

 How are you spending your time so each minute counts?
-Results are the answer, not time.
+Focus on results, not time.

 The learning doesn’t end after a shoot.
-In fact, I learn the most by reviewing photographs from the shoot that didn’t quite work out.
-It sounds counterintuitive, but thanks to a cognitive bias called survival bias we tend to:
+In fact, I learn the most by reviewing photographs from shoots that didn’t quite work out.
+It sounds counterintuitive, but thanks to something called survival bias, we tend to:

 To beat survivorship bias, conduct a retrospective on some of your failed shots to understand why they didn’t work, and what you’ll do differently next time.